amejiarosario/amejiarosario.github.io/source/_posts/2016-03-23-how-to-scale-a-nodejs-app-based-on-number-of-users.markdown

   - Technologies
 ---

 Massive success is the best that could happen to any application.
-However, it could be a blessing and a curse for developers.
-Dealing with downtimes, high availability and trying to scale to the new number of users.
+But, it could be a blessing and a curse for developers.
+Dealing with downtime, high availability and trying to scale.
+The following is a guideline on how to scale the web applications as the number of users grows.

+<!-- More -->

 One of the most dreaded questions is: 'Would that scale?'.
 The following is a guideline on how to grow the web applications as the number of users grows.
 Scaling an application too early is more painful than beneficial.
 This guide provides a way how to start simple and scale as the number of users grows.

-<!-- More -->

 **Common Server Setups For Scaling Your Web Application**